farhanishmam/VLMDenoising/scripts/textual/README.md

+# Textual Noise and Denoising Workflow for the Dataset

 The dataset we are using is <a href="https://huggingface.co/datasets/cambridgeltl/DARE"> DARE Dataset </a> (Sterz et al)

 1.  <b> Download the Dataset </b>